Unable to Locate Complete Label Info

 Nature’s Variety Prairie Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-Nature’s Variety Prairie Beef and Barley was selected to represent the other products in the line for this review.
+Nature’s Variety Prairie Salmon and Brown Rice was selected to represent the other products in the line for this review.

 Dry Dog Food